sebGilR/learning_tracker/README.md

 ## Live Demo

-Go to https://social-media-ror.herokuapp.com/ to see the live version.
+Go to https://learning-tracker-ror.herokuapp.com/ to see the live version.
+Log in with the user "testuser" to test the app.

 ## Screenshot